openid/eKYC-IDA/openid-ida-verified-claims.md

   * `check_method`: REQUIRED.
 String representing the check done, this includes processes such as checking the authenticity of the document, or verifying the user's biometric against an identity document.
 For information on predefined `check_details` values see [@!predefined_values_page].
   * `organization`: OPTIONAL.
 String denoting the legal entity that performed the check.
 This SHOULD be included if the Claims Provider did not perform the check itself.
   * `txn`: OPTIONAL.
-Identifier referring to the identity verification transaction.
+Identifier referring to the event where a check (either verification or validation) was performed.
 The Claims Provider MUST ensure that this is present when `evidence_ref` element is used.
 The Claims Provider MUST ensure that the transaction identifier can be resolved into transaction details during an audit.
+Note: any use of a `txn` key outside `check_details` and this `evidence_ref` definition is unrelated.
   * `time`: OPTIONAL.
 Time stamp in ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when the check was completed.

-`verifier`: OPTIONAL.
-JSON object denoting the legal entity that performed the identity verification.
-This object SHOULD be included if the Claims Provider did not perform the identity verification itself.
-This object is retained for backward compatibility, implementers are recommended to use `check_details` & `organization` instead.
-This object consists of the following properties:

-* `organization`: REQUIRED.
-String denoting the organization which performed the verification on behalf of the Claims Provider.
-* `txn`: OPTIONAL.
-Identifier referring to the identity verification transaction.
-The Claims Provider MUST ensure that the transaction identifier can be resolved into transaction details during an audit.

 `time`: OPTIONAL.
 Time stamp in ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when this document was verified.